Yvand/Hugo-EntraCP/content/docs/how-to/set-credentials.md

 ## Update credentials for a tenant

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
+The new credentials will replace the existing ones and will be used immediately by EntraCP.
-For credential updates, you can use the central administration only to set a new client secret.
-To set a new client certificate, use PowerShell
+You can use the central administration only to set a new client secret.
+To set a new client certificate, use PowerShell.
 {{< /callout >}}

 {{< tabs "update-credentials" >}}